Comprime/lms/README.md

 # lms
 A super simple RPC library that uses [nng](https://github.com/nanomsg/nng) to deliver messages and [MessagePack](https://github.com/neuecc/MessagePack-CSharp)-[RPC](https://github.com/msgpack-rpc/msgpack-rpc) to format them.

-This project uses https://github.com/jeikabu/nng.NETCore to help with using nng in C# MessagePack serialization and deserialization is handled by https://github.com/neuecc/MessagePack-CSharp It has support for pluggable logging with Microsoft.Extensions.Logging.Abstractions
+This project uses [nng.NETCore](https://github.com/jeikabu/nng.NETCore) to help with using nng in C#\
+MessagePack serialization and deserialization is handled by [MessagePack for C#](https://github.com/neuecc/MessagePack-CSharp)\
+It has support for pluggable logging with [Microsoft.Extensions.Logging.Abstractions](https://www.nuget.org/packages/Microsoft.Extensions.Logging.Abstractions/)

 ## Examples
 Create nng.NETCore context and factory objects